zamtools/grunt-preload-manifest/README.md

 Type: `Array`
 Default value: []

 A list of asset URLs that should come first in the manifest.
 This will ensure those assets are preloaded as soon as possible.
-Remember *not* include any leading slashes at the beginning of any paths.
+These URLs are relative to the root URL just like the other assets in the manifest.

 #### options.indent
 Type: `Integer or String`